Hopent/Saper/README.md

-This project require Allegro library to be preinstalled to compile
+This project require Allegro 4.2.2 library to be preinstalled to compile.